 The history of cannabis legalization and the LGBTQ community are inextricably linked.
 In 1992, the first Cannabis Buyers’ Club was set up in San Francisco’s Castro District by gay activist Dennis Peron alongside Mary Jane Rathbun. the two activists later went on to draft the California Compassionate Use Care Act in 1996, which legalized medical cannabis in the Golden State.
 Cann takes pride in these early activists and the course they charted for queer members in their industry.
 That said, the cannabis community is in desperate need of increased diversity, inclusivity, and equitability.
 The brand’s hope is for their celebrations to lift up people of color, their voices, and their communities, so that the queer community can be a part of the solution.

 Organizations Cann Has Supported:

 The folks at Cann are currently focusing their voices, energy, and donation dollars towards the amplification of Black voices.
-Below are donations that Cann made in June:
+Below are donations that Cann made in June of 2020:

 - $25K: NAACP

 At Torrey Holistics, we are proud to carry brands that support causes that align with our values of inclusivity, diversity, and respect.

 These statements have not been evaluated by the FDA.
 Nothing said, done, typed, printed or reproduced by Torrey Holistics is intended to diagnose, prescribe, treat or take the place of a licensed physician.

 HERE'S AN IDEA...